-With 60-80% of adults likely to suffer from lower back pain, back pain is a common pain for many of us, however your back pain should get your full attention because it can sometimes be a sign of very serious health problems.
+With 60 to 80% of adults likely to suffer from lower back pain, back pain is a common complaint for many of us.
+However, your back pain should get your full attention because it can sometimes be a sign of very serious health problems.
 In this specific case, it is natural to wonder how to know if back pain is serious?
-In this article we answer your question by informing you about the symptoms and causes of serious back pain, but also about the precautions to take.
+In this article, we answer your question by informing you about the symptoms and causes of severe back pain, as well as the precautions to take.

 When you have back pain, it is important not to underestimate your symptoms and know which ones may be hiding a serious illness.